v-rajagt/IntuneDocs/intune/apps/apps-add-android-for-work.md

 For Managed Google Play apps deployed to Android Enterprise work profile devices, you can view the status and version number of the app installed on a device using Intune.

 ## Delete Managed Google Play apps
 When necessary, you can delete managed Google Play apps from Microsoft Intune.
-To delete a managed Google Play app, open Microsoft Intune in the Azure portal and select **Client apps** > **Apps**.
+To delete a managed Google Play app, open Microsoft Intune in the Azure portal and select **Apps** > **All apps**.
 From the app list, select the ellipses (...) to the right of the managed Google Play app, then select **Delete** from the displayed list.
 When you delete a managed Google Play app from the app list, the managed Google Play app is automatically unapproved.

 ## Android Enterprise system apps